ioChem-BD/documentation/other-operations/replace-https-certificate/purchase-new-ca-certificate.md

 ### Purchasing the certificate

-At this point, on BASE_PATH/create/ssl folder there will be new:
+At this point, on BASE_PATH/create/ssl folder there will be:
-  - a file called *request.csr* , that is the certificate request file that we will send to the CA.
+  - a file called *request.csr* , that is the certificate request file that we will send to the CA and
   - a file called  *certificate.key* with the private key of the custom generated certificate.

 We must now contact the CA to request the public certificate.